- Wear it often, as your skin’s natural oils will help keep shiny.

 Brass is an alloy of zinc and copper and will naturally tarnish when exposed to oxygen.
 We personally like the patina of tarnished brass and the tarnish is actually a protective layer for the brass, but if you want to get the shine of the new brass it’s pretty easy to do with some typical household products.
 Oils from your skin and the oxygen in the air are what accelerate tarnishing.
 If you want to slow the tarnish process, wipe the piece with a soft cloth after wearing and store in a plastic bag and in your Gilded Stone pouch.

-- We place a protective coating on our brass pieces to slow down the tarnishing process, so you can simply wash your brass jewelry in warm water and a mild liquid soap.
+- Simply wash your brass jewelry in warm water and a mild liquid soap.
 Use a soft cloth or brush to gently rub away any dirt on the jewelry.
 Once the pieces appear bright and clean, rinse the soap off and dry thoroughly.

 - If the piece is a bit more tarnished, make a paste with 2 tbsp. of baking soda and drops of lemon juice and scrub with an old toothbrush.
 Let it sit in the paste for about 30 minutes and then rinse with water and dry thoroughly with a cloth.